-Please note amendments for the 2014 season are shown in red.
+Please note amendments for the 2014 season and onward seasons are shown in red.

 1. The dimensions of the pitch are 21 yards (19.20m) long measured from the front of the trap at one

 end and the two posts 13′ 6” (4.11m) apart at the other end.
 If this is impossible an alternative pitch

 can be used 18 yards (16.46m) long with posts 12′ 6” (3.81m) wide.
 The pitch should be as flat as

 possible.
 A white line must be drawn between the posts at the bowling end, which is known as the

 bowling line.
 A straight line of paving slabs or bricks can also delineate this.
 The pitch has to be

 floodlit as usually matches are played between May and September starting at approximately